Seattle Travel Guide

 Address: 9404 East Marginal Way South Seattle

-Admission: $16 (adults); $9 (children 5-17); other concessions available.
-Admission is free on the first Thursday evening of every month from 5pm until 9pm.
-Daily 10am to 5pm; open until 9pm on the first Thursday of every month.
+Admission: $23 adults, $14 children 5-17.
+Other concessions available.
+Daily 10am-5pm; open until 9pm the first Thursday of every month.
 Closed Thanksgiving and Christmas.

 Puget Sound Islands